mtahatavacii/docker-ci/README.md

 To build the Docker container image and run the application locally, follow these steps:

 1. Clone the repository.
-2. Build a Docker container image and run the application inside a container;
-docker build -t your-image-name .
+2. Build a Docker container image and run the application inside a container: docker build -t your-image-name .
 3. Run the Docker container using the built image: docker run -d -p 5000:5000 your-image-name
 The application will be accessible at http://localhost:5000.

 Continuous Integration